-We have outlined some steps to help you understand the adoption process if you begin your relationship with Adoption STAR during your pregnancy.
+We have outlined some steps to help you understand the adoption process with Adoption STAR.
+Adoption STAR can help you make a plan at any point in your pregnancy.
 If you have just given birth and have not previously contacted us or if you are contacting us after bringing your baby home, please know we will provide you with the same services and options.
 The process may or may not need to be expedited, as it will depend on your timetable and preferences.
-Always feel free to call Adoption STAR directly 1-866-691-3300 so we may provide additional information.
+Always feel free to call Adoption STAR directly 1-866-691-3300 so we may provide additional information and support.

-We will mail you information on Adoption STAR, the adoption process and an application.
+We will provide you information on Adoption STAR, the adoption process and an application.
+This can be sent to you electronically, mailed to you or given to you at the first appointment.
 By completing and returning the application form you are not making a legal commitment to place your baby for adoption, rather you are agreeing to learn more about the process and may withdraw from the process at any time.
-Please return the application by mail to Adoption STAR or you may hand in the application at an upcoming appointment.
+All services come at no cost to you.

 Your counselor will explain the adoption process to you and will be available to answer your questions.
+You will learn how the modern and ethical adoption process works.
 You will quickly learn that by selecting adoption as your plan you now have many decisions to make.
 There are so many options within an adoption plan and your counselor will tell you about them.

-Prior to making an adoption plan, your counselor will either mail or bring you additional paperwork to begin building your file.
+Prior to making an adoption plan, your counselor will provide you with additional paperwork to begin building your file.
 All information remains confidential.
-This paperwork includes a packet known as the Birth Parent Background Packet.
-The packet asks you questions about yourself asking you about your physical appearance, your hobbies and interests, your medical history, etc. This information will be used confidentially and is an important packet as you being to consider selecting an adoptive family.
-You may complete the packet on your own if you desire, you may ask your counselor to fill it out with you.
+This paperwork includes a packet known as the Birth Parent Background Packet asking questions related to the parents of the baby.
+The packet asks general questions about yourself, your hobbies and interests, your medical history, etc. This information will be used confidentially and is an important packet as you begin to consider selecting an adoptive family.
+You may complete the packet on your own or you may ask your counselor to fill it out with you.

 Finally, your counselor will be available to you throughout your pregnancy and to assist you in not only preparing an adoption plan but a birth plan for the hospital.
-She will be able to provide counseling and support after the birth and adoption as well.
-She will be available to you at no cost.
+They will be able to provide counseling and support after the birth and adoption as well.

 If you believe adoption is the best option for you and your baby, your counselor will work with you to help you develop an adoption plan that is tailor made for you.
-She will work with you to learn your preferences for an adoptive family and should you desire, she will also identify profiles of prospective adoptive parents for you so you may get to know them and select your baby’s parents.
-If you choose to meet the adoptive parents, your counselor will be available to arrange contact and be present with you if you wish her to be.
+They will work with you to learn your preferences for an adoptive family and should you desire, they will also identify profiles of prospective adoptive parents for you so you may get to know them and select your baby’s parents.
+If you choose to meet the adoptive parents, your counselor will be available to arrange contact and be present with you if you wish.

 Once you are ready to create your adoption plan there is no right or wrong way to put it together.
 The most important thing is to know that Adoption STAR is here to support you and provide you with options within your plan.

 You can be as involved in the adoption as you want.
-Here are some examples of the choices you have within an adoption plan:
+Here are just a few examples of the choices you have within an adoption plan:

 - You can select an open adoption where a continued relationship is developed between you and the adoptive family or you can select a semi open adoption or even a closed adoption should you feel that would suit you better.